SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise10.md

 ## Exercise 10: Data Science with Spark

-In this exercise you will play the role of a Data Scientist that based on the NYC Yellow Cab Dataset (that tracks trips and various attributes) using Synapse Notebook creates a model to predict for a given trip whether there will be a tip or not.
+In this exercise you will play the role of a Data Scientist that based on the NYC Yellow Cab Dataset (that tracks trips and various attributes) using Synapse Notebook creates a model to predict for a given trip whether there will be a trip or not.

 Create a new Notebook.